-If, after reviewing the eligibility requirements, you are unsure if the course work on your transcript will be accepted to establish eligibility for the Child Life Professional Certification Examination, from now until December 31, 2013, you have the option to request a course work review.
-A new Eligibility Assessment Service will be introduced as part of an updated two-step exam application process in early 2014.
-Learn more about Course Work Reviews and the New Eligibility Assessment Service
+If, after reviewing the eligibility requirements, you are unsure if the course work on your transcript will be accepted to establish eligibility for the Child Life Professional Certification Examination, from now until April 30, 2014, you have the option to request a course work review.
+Learn more about Course Work Reviews

 There are currently three different types of fees associated with the certification process: Examination Fees, Certification Maintenance Fees, and Recertification Fees.
 Learn more about Certification Fees

 The Code of Professional Practice addresses ethical dilemmas, behavior that reflects on the child life profession and conduct that may put the general public at risk.
 All Certified Child Life Specialists are required to provide confirmation of their consent to abide by the code.
 For more information, please review the Code of Professional Practice